 In the TLCTC framework, we strip away the consulting jargon.
 A Cyber Security Capability is defined as:

-The organizational ability to execute specific Control Objectives (Identify, Protect, Detect, Respond, Recover) across both Local and Umbrella layers for a specific Threat Cluster.
+The organizational ability to execute specific Control Objectives (Govern, Identify, Protect, Detect, Respond, Recover) across both Local and Umbrella layers for a specific Threat Cluster.

 A capability is not "Firewall Management."
 A capability is "Defense against #6 Flooding Attack."

 To build a defensible program, we visualize the battlefield.
-The matrix creates 100 distinct control cells:
+With NIST CSF 2.0's addition of the Govern function, the matrix creates 120 distinct control cells:

 The Dimensions